f4z3r/.bootstrap/doc/nvidia.md

 sudo mhwd -i pci video-nvidia-450xx
 ```

+If the install fails, it might be due to an unsupported kernel.
+To fix this, upgrade the kernel via
+Manjaro's settings manager.

 Then install `optimus-manager` and reboot.
 Also install `nvtop` to manage graphic card load.

 Try a switch and check that the proprietary driver `nvidia` is used with `inxi -G` instead of the